SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: PoL Framework

 for the PoL framework which contains a useful work $f_M^\tau$ and hence $f_U<T_p$ as the useful problem.
 In each stage of training, the provers create a potential block with new contents to accommodate received messages, e.g., new transactions or new blocks.
 However, once a valid block is generated, the block can no longer be tampered with, as doing so changes the random seed $\phi$, making the proof invalid.

 The prover who generates a valid block will get a block reward.
 We would like the provers to finish training all stages of their tasks regardless of whether a block is generated at an intermediate stage.
-Therefore, the block reward is withheld until the prover finishes the whole task and passes the task verification.
-Notably, as long as the stage that generated a block is trained honestly, even if the rest of the training stages were dishonest, the block remains valid.
+Therefore, the block reward is withheld until the prover finishes the whole task and passes the task verification, {which can be easily imposed via smart contracts}.
+Notably, as long as the stage that generated a block is trained honestly, even if the rest of the training stages were dishonest, { the blockchain growth process is not disrupted since the block remains valid}.
 Hence, the block verification, i.e., verifying \eqref{eq:fu}, which is done by every miner, is independent of the task verification.
 Task verification is done by the committee of $g_v$ verifiers in the assigned group when the prover completes all $S$ stages of the training and uploads all the intermediate weights.
 We will discuss the task verification in more detail in the next subsection.